Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 2. Health Information Manager

-The median annual salary for HIMs was approximately $65,010 as of October 2024, according to Payscale.
+The median annual salary for HIMs was $71,000 as of January 2026, according to Payscale.

 3. Hospital Administrator

-Hospital administrators oversee the business side of a hospital to ensure optimized patient care.
-They devise medical services strategies based on a hospital’s budgets, resources and funding.
-They also develop a hospital’s patient care goals and evaluate the performance of staff to gauge progress.
+Hospital administrators oversee the business side of hospitals to ensure optimized patient care.
+They devise medical services strategies based on hospitals’ budgets, resources and funding.
+They also develop a hospitals’ patient care goals and evaluate the performance of staff to gauge progress.

-The median annual salary for hospital administrators as of October 2024 was around $96,860, according to Payscale.
+The median annual salary for hospital administrators as of March 2026 was $99,000, according to Payscale.

 4. Patient Advocate